-3.12 Cultural Resources
+3.11 Cultural Resources

-As shown on Figure 3-5, Callahan and Eastland Counties occur in the Texas Plains Planning Region as delineated by the THC (Mercado-Allinger et al., 1996).
+As shown on Figure 3-5, Eastland County occurs in the Texas Plains Planning Region as delineated by the THC (Mercado-Allinger et al., 1996).
 Geographically, the Study Area is on the boundary of the Cross Timbers and Central Great Plains (Griffith et al., 2007).
 Human occupation of the Texas Plains is divided chronologically into five cultural periods that span over 11,500 years and include Paleoindian, Archaic, Ceramic, Protohistoric, and Historic (Perttula, 2004; Johnson and Holliday, 2004).
 These divisions are marked by shifts in subsistence strategies and technological innovations visible in the archeological record and through documented oral and written histories.
 The following sections present an overview of the region's cultural history and the associated archeological and historic resources that could potentially be located within the Study Area.

-3.12.1 Paleoindian
+3.11.1 Paleoindian